omkarakatta/diftrans/README.md

 reasons that the distributions may change by comparing the transport costs to those from another source of measurement.

-The two major functions in the `diftrans` package are:
+The only function in the `diftrans` package is `get_results`, which is explained below by way of a toy example.

--   `get_results`, which returns all these computations, and
--   `prep_data`, which prepares data to become inputs for `get_results`.

-More details about these functions can be found on their document files:
+More details about `diftrans::get_results` can be found on their document files:

     ?diftrans::get_results
-    ?diftrans::prep_data

 Installation
 ------------